Mountain Division: Legacy

 Heritage operator Conway Scenic Railroad operates summer and fall excursion trains on the portion of the Mountain Division between North Conway through Crawford Notch to Fabyan.

-The segment from Westbrook, Maine to the Maine–New Hampshire border, owned by the Maine Department of Transportation (MaineDOT), remains derelict, although MaineDOT has long-term plans to reactivate the line for freight and passenger rail service.
+The rail line from Westbrook to the Maine–New Hampshire border has been abandoned since a 2011 plan to restore it failed.
+In July 2023, MaineDOT applied to the STB to remove the unused tracks.